This topic describes how to use Terraform to create an ACK dedicated cluster.

 References

-To install additional components when you create an ACK dedicated cluster, see Manage add-ons using Terraform.
+To install other add-ons when you create an ACK dedicated cluster, refer to Manage add-ons using Terraform.

 Terraform is available as a managed service in ROS.
 You can deploy Terraform templates in the ROS console.
 For more information, see Create a Terraform stack.